js-functional/js-funcional/README.md

 ```

 ### Functor
-Given a value and a function, unwraps the values to get to its inner value(s), calls the given function with the inner value(s), wraps the returned values in a new structure, and returns the new structure.
+An object that has a map method.
+The map method of the functor takes it’s own contents and transforms each of them using the transformation callback passed to map, and returns a new functor, which contains the structure as the first functor, but with the transformed values.

 1) Adding a value to all the elements in a array